 Irrespective of selection or participation in OCSC/IMOTC, the student will receive a Certificate of Merit in every subject in which his/her score is equal to or higher than the score of the last selected student in that subject.
 The process of selection is illustrated below in an example with three possible cases.
-We consider the example of a student, Amita, who has qualified for INO in Astronomy, Physics and Biology.
-Prior to INO, she declares her preference in the order: Physics, Biology, Astronomy.
+We consider the example of a student, Amita, who has qualified for INO in Astronomy, Physics and Chemistry.
+Prior to INO, she declares her preference in the order: Physics, Chemistry, Astronomy.
 In this example, the target number of students in each subject is 35.

-Case 1: Based on her INO performance, Amita is ranked 17th in Physics, 15th in Biology and 4th in Astronomy.
-She will be selected in Physics OCSC and her name will not be included in Biology or Astronomy OCSCs.
-As a result, all the students ranked below her in Biology and Astronomy will gain one rank while being considered for OCSC selection.
+Case 1: Based on her INO performance, Amita is ranked 17^{th} in Physics, 15^{th} in Chemistry and 4^{th} in Astronomy.
+She will be selected in Physics OCSC and her name will not be included in Chemistry or Astronomy OCSCs.
+As a result, all the students ranked below her in Chemistry and Astronomy will gain one rank while being considered for OCSC selection.
 Amita will receive a certificate of merit in all three subjects.

-Case 2: Amita is ranked 80th in Physics, 15th in Biology and 4th in Astronomy.
-She is unlikely to be selected for Physics OCSC because her rank is too low to be upgraded to less than 35.
-She will now be selected in Biology OCSC, and not for Astronomy.
-She will receive a certificate of merit in Biology and Astronomy.
+Case 2: Amita is ranked 80th in Physics, 15th in Chemistry and 4th in Astronomy.
+She is unlikely to be selected for Physics OCSC because her rank is too low to be upgraded to higher than 35.
+She will now be selected in Chemistry OCSC, and not for Astronomy.
+She will receive a certificate of merit in Chemistry and Astronomy.

-Case 3: Amita is ranked 37th in Physics, 15th in Biology and 4th in Astronomy.
-She is initially not eligible for Physics, but has qualified for Biology and Astronomy.
+Case 3: Amita is ranked 37th in Physics, 15th in Chemistry and 4th in Astronomy.
+She is initially not eligible for Physics, but has qualified for Chemistry and Astronomy.
 However, it so happens that two students ranked above her in Physics get selected in some other subject based on their preferences.
-Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics which is her first preference.
-Therefore she gets selected in Physics, and not in Biology or Astronomy.
+Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics, and not in Chemistry or Astronomy.
 She will receive a certificate of merit in all three subjects.